The choice is yours – One UBC endowment, two pools

 Going the extra mile: Introducing the Sustainable Future Pool (SFP)

 UBC has taken this commitment one step further.
 Effective April 1, 2017, UBC has created a separate pool within the UBC Endowment, the Sustainable Future Pool (SFP).
 The SFP initiative is an important part of UBC’s commitment to sustainability.
 It brings together our mandate of inquiry and the creation of knowledge, our desire to lead from within, our academic experience, research expertise, and operations management to make UBC a living lab – and to use what we learn to benefit our communities.
-The Sustainable Future Pool takes this commitment one step further and was established to test, validate and research investment strategies that specifically aim to materially lower carbon emissions and avoid fossil fuel holdings.
+The Sustainable Future Pool takes this commitment one step further and was established to test, validate and research investment strategies that specifically aim to materially lower carbon emissions and aim to exclude fossil fuels.

 The SFP has initially been invested in a global, balanced, low-carbon and / or ex-carbon portfolio with a single manager.
 The fund targets an asset mix of 70% equities and 30% bonds, with an option to include green bonds.
 However, due to the specific non-financial considerations targeted, the newness of the investment, and the relatively small size of the pool, the SFP’s financial returns are expected to be more volatile than the main endowment pool.
-As a result the SFP is allocated a spending rate of 3.5% as opposed to 4% for the main endowment pool.
+As a result the SFP is allocated a spending rate of 3.75% for funds established with donor contributions and 3.5% for funds established with UBC contributions, as opposed to 4% for the main endowment pool.